analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     Examples that enter these modes have a 2-second delay in place at the beginning of code execution to give the debugger a window to connect.
 For low-power development, it's also recommended to have the same delay in place.

 These limitations may make the device difficult (or impossible) for the debugger to connect in certain states.
 In such cases, the device can be recovered from the "locked out" firmware by erasing the application-space in the flash memory bank.
-See ["How to Unlock a MAX78000 That Can No Longer Be Programmed"](#how-to-unlock-a-max78000-that-can-no-longer-be-programmed).
+See ["How to Unlock a MAX78000 That Can No Longer Be Programmed"](#how-to-unlock-a-max78002-that-can-no-longer-be-programmed).

-## Command-Line Development
+### Command-Line Development

-This section demonstrate how to build the MaximSDK's example projects for the MAX78002EVKIT on the command line.
+This section demonstrates how to build the MaximSDK's example projects for the MAX78002EVKIT on the command line.
 It also demonstrates how to flash and debug over the command-line.

 This section is presented first because all of the IDEs supported by the MaximSDK rely on a functional command-line toolchain.
 Familiarity with the inner workings of the command-line can facilitate better experiences with the IDEs.
 However, this is by no means required reading to use those IDEs.

-### Building Examples
+#### Building Examples

-The MaximSDK build system is a managed build system built around GNU Make.
+The MaximSDK build system is a managed system that uses GNU Make.
 Every example project contains a `Makefile` that is used to build the source code.
 The [GNU Make manual](https://www.gnu.org/software/make/manual/make.html) is a good document to bookmark when working with Makefiles.

 1. First, copy the example project to an accessible directory outside of the SDK.
 It's strongly recommended to keep the MaximSDK examples "clean" and unmodified in case they need to be referenced again later.